michaelmosmann/silk/userguide/intro.md

 so that the actual instance worked with is updating as it changes.
 But this just helps when the problem has been detected  - and it clutters your code with DI problem solutions.

 Silk will throw a `MoreFrequentExpiryException` in the moment you try to inject a shorter living object into a longer living one and point out that this will not work out later on.
 This is achieved by assigning an `Expiry` to each `Scope` during setup.
-During the injection Silk is aware of the different expires combined so it can encounter problems directly.
+During the injection silk is aware of the different expires combined so it can encounter problems directly.

 ## <a id="services"></a>Services
-While _services_ are very common pattern Silk's services are radically different.
+While _services_ are very common pattern silk's services are radically different.
 The core idea is that every service function can be described in a uniform way with an interface having a single parameter and return type as generic: `Service<Parameter,Result>`.
 Of cause real life services have more than one input value.
 Silk turns this into an advantage by making it explicit.
 All arguments are passed as a record containing all values.
 Hence we create one class per service that is this record.